kube-logging/logging-operator/docs/configuration/plugins/outputs/opensearch.md

 ### utc_index (*bool, optional) {#opensearch-utc_index}

 By default, the records inserted into index logstash-YYMMDD with UTC (Coordinated Universal Time).
-This option allows to use local time if you describe `utc_index` to false.(default: true)
+This option allows to use local time if you describe `utc_index` to false.

 Default: true